 The Woodside One Wheelers started out with only three members in the first performance.
-It was at Williams Cone Elementary school and Marie Ring was the first stilt walker, Tucker ________ and Michael Breedlove were the first jugglers.
+It was at Williams Cone Elementary school and Marie was the first stilt walker, Tucker and Michael were the first jugglers.
 Michael and Tucker also did devil sticks.
 The Woodside One Wheelers have grown a lot since then.
 It’s amazing when you look back and think about how we started and where we are now.

 Every year the Woodside One Wheelers have a community performance at Woodside Elementary school.
 It’s a lot of fun performing for your own community.
 It seems like every year the community performances get bigger and bigger!
 It started out with mostly parents and a couple people Mr. Pulsifer invited.
 But now a lot of other people that don’t even go to Woodside come to the show to see us perform.
 It’s a lot different now we have so many more kids getting excited and most of them at least a little nervous.
 But, Mr. P. is still as stressed as ever before performances.